eflorit/ember-bootstrap-ds-error-validations/README.md

-# ember-bootstrap-ds-error-validation
+# ember-bootstrap-ds-error-validations

 This README outlines the details of collaborating on this Ember addon.

 ## Installation

 * `git clone <repository-url>` this repository
-* `cd ember-bootstrap-ds-error-validation`
+* `cd ember-bootstrap-ds-error-validations`
 * `npm install`
 * `bower install`